vonbecmann/earley-parser/repository/EarleyParser-Core.package/JERule.class/README.md

 	body could be empty when you have a empty or epsilon rule.
 (A ::= epsilon). is an array for performance  reasons.

+dottedRules - its associated dotted rules. a dotted rule for each position on the body.

 they should be unique objects, because the algorithm compare rules by identity. in the same way nonterminals should be unique.